mehulagg/gitlab/doc/administration/application_settings_cache.md

----
-stage: Enablement
-group: Memory
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
----

 # Changing application settings cache expiry interval **(FREE SELF)**

 Application settings are cached for 60 seconds by default which should work